benji300/joplin-persistent-layout/README.md

 ### Automatic (Joplin v1.6.4 and newer)

 - Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for `persistent editor layout` and press install
+- Search for the plugin name and press install
 - Restart Joplin to enable the plugin

 ### Manual